openworm/model_completion_dashboard/README.md

 #### Overview

-Efforts have been made to model C.elegans, and data has been collected from research papers and various sources to do so.
+OpenWorm has been collecting data about the C. elegans nervous system from [research papers and online databases](https://pyopenworm.readthedocs.io/en/latest/data_sources.html) .
 Now it has become important to record and track progress.
-Model Completion Dashboard does exactly this, using PyOpenWorm as a data resource, this application represents the current state of affairs for C.elegans modelling.
-The user can now know at a glance how far we have come in modelling the worm and how far we still have to go.
+Model Completion Dashboard does exactly this, using PyOpenWorm as a data resource, this application represents the current set of data aggregated so far for OpenWorm nervous system modelling.
+The user can now know at a glance how far we have come in gathering data about the worm's nervous system and how far we still have to go.

 http://docs.openworm.org/en/latest/Projects/muscle-neuron-integration/#model-completion-dashboard